 » One day after the infusion June 14, 2016, I have remarkable relief from pain (a major symptom) and feel a whole lot better overall!

-» Seems I wrongfully maligned IGIVnex as after two maintenance doses of GAMUNEX I am July 30, 2016 experiencing similar persistent serious lip blisters.
+» Seems I wrongfully maligned IGIVnex as after two maintenance doses of GAMUNEX I am July 30, 2016 experiencing similar persistent serious lip-sores.
 My apologies to the suppliers of IGIVnex!
 I am hoping that my body will adjust over time and this horrible side effect will dissipate.

 » My CIDP symptoms at this date remain quite stable commencing August 2016, except that I feel by hands & arms in particular are increasingly painful and weak.